 - Dark brown muscavado sugar adds a lovely treacle flavour.
 Light brown sugar can be used instead.

 - Black treacle adds depth of flavour.
-If you’re looking for more recipes to use up a jar of treacle, check out these spiced ginger cookies and Yorkshire Parkin.
+If you’re looking for more recipes to use up a jar of treacle, check out these recipes for spiced ginger cookies and Yorkshire Parkin.

 - Black Tea.
 Use any tea you normally like to drink.
 I used Yorkshire tea.